Isoscalar monopole and dipole transitions in $^{24}$Mg, $^{26}$Mg and $^{28}$Si: Conclusions

 First of all, QRPA and AMD+GCM calculations suggest that low-lying $IS1$ states in light nuclei can have two origins: irrotational cluster (IC) \cite{PhysRevC.95.044328} and mean-field (MF) \cite{PhysRevLett.120.182501,Ne_EPJ,chiba2019cluster}.
 The MF-states can be irrotational (IMF) and vortical (VMF) \cite{PhysRevLett.120.182501,Ne_EPJ,chiba2019cluster}.

 The IC states produce $T=0$ negative-parity cluster bands, which are the doublets of the positive-parity bands based on the monopole states \cite{PhysRevC.95.044328}.
 Some traces of these doublets were found in the comparison of theoretical calculations and experimental data.
-IC states are actually irrotational dipole oscillations of two clusters which constitute the nucleus relative to one other.
+IC states are irrotational dipole oscillations of the two clusters which constitute the nucleus relative to one other.
 These states originate from the reflection-asymmetric form of the nucleus exhibiting the clustering.
 The negative-parity bands produced by IC states usually have $K=0$.

-Instead, the VMF states in light nuclei are mainly of mean-field origin \cite{PhysRevLett.120.182501,Ne_EPJ,chiba2019cluster} and can exist without clustering.
+Instead, the VMF states in light nuclei were predicted in the papers of Nesterenko and Kanada-En’yo.
+They are vortical (not irrotational) toroidal states and are mainly of mean-field origin \cite{PhysRevLett.120.182501,Ne_EPJ,chiba2019cluster}.
+In general,they can take place in both light and heavy nuclei and can exist without clustering.
 They do not need the reflection-asymmetric nuclear shape and the associated the monopole doublets.
 Following previous studies \cite{PhysRevLett.120.182501,Ne_EPJ,chiba2019cluster} and present QRPA calculations, these states produce negative-parity rotational bands, mainly with $K=1$.

 Both IC and IMF/VMF states exhibit enhanced $IS1$ transitions and are usually located near the alpha-particle threshold.
 In general, IC and IMF/VMF states can be mixed, especially in soft and triaxial nuclei exhibiting $K$-mixing.
-Nevertheless, the relation to the $K=0$ or $K=1$ bands is perhaps a reasonable indicator for an initial discrimination of IC and VMF states.
+Nevertheless, the relation to the $K=0$ or $K=1$ band is perhaps a reasonable indicator for an initial discrimination of IC and VMF states.

 Being strongly deformed, $^{24,26}$Mg and $^{28}$Si should exhibit a strong coupling between dipole and octupole modes and between monopole and quadrupole modes.
-This coupling was confirmed by QRPA calculations, where strong $IS3K$ ($0^+0_{gs} \to 3^-K_{\nu}$) and $IS20$ ($0^+0_{gs} \to 2^+0_{\nu}$) transitions were found.
-So, the theoretically explored states are actually dipole/octupole and monopole/quadrupole mixtures.
-Further, QRPA predicts that there should exist a specific collective state ($K=0$ in prolate and $K=1$ in oblate nuclei) with an impressive octupole strength near the $\alpha$-particle threshold.
+This coupling was confirmed by QRPA calculations where strong $IS3K$ ($0^+0_{gs} \to 3^-K_{\nu}$) and $IS20$ ($0^+0_{gs} \to 2^+0_{\nu}$) transitions were found.
+So, theoretically explored states are actually dipole/octupole and monopole/quadrupole mixtures.
+Further, QRPA predicts that, near the $\alpha$-particle threshold, there should exist a specific collective state ($K=0$ in prolate and $K=1$ in oblate nuclei) with an impressive octupole strength.
 This near-threshold state manifests the onset of states with cluster features.